kanishka-linux/tvdb-async/README.md

 ----------

 ### Usage:

-1. Only search for titles if available

-        from tvdb_async import TVDB

-        def hello(*args):
-            # here args[0] will hold dictionary of search results
-            # print args to know more about arguments
-            print(args)

-        tv = TVDB(lang='en')

-        tv.search('legend of the galactic heroes', onfinished=hello)

-        # In above code first argument of callback hello will return
-        # dictionary of search result

-2. Search and grab most suitable title from search result
+1. Search and grab most suitable title from search result

         from tvdb_async import TVDB